Krull (film): Games

 In 1983, several games were released under license.
 Parker Brothers produced a board game and card game.
 An action video game was released in arcades by D. Gottlieb & Co.
 Gottlieb also designed a Krull pinball game that never went into production.
 Atari, Inc. published a different Krull video game for the Atari 2600.

 Home media

-The film was released in multiple home-media formats: VHS, Betamax, CED, LaserDisc, and DVD.
+The film was released in multiple home-media formats, namely VHS, Betamax, CED, LaserDisc, and DVD.
 The film was available on DVD as a "Special Edition" in 2008.
 The film was available for streaming through Starz and Netflix until June 2012.
 Mill Creek Entertainment, through a license from Sony, released Krull on Blu-ray for the first time on 30 September 2014.

-On 11 November 2019, HMV released Krull in the UK in dual-format Blu-ray and DVD under their Premium Collection label, with art cards & fold out poster.
-The previous release, the year before, was pulled due to an aspect ratio issue on the Blu-ray.
+On 11 November 2019, HMV released Krull in the UK in dual-format Blu-ray and DVD under their Premium Collection label, with art cards and fold-out poster.
+The previous release, the year before, was pulled due to a display aspect ratio issue on the Blu-ray.
 The new release has the correct ratio.